Skip to main content

 (Optional) Supporting Audio Speed

-Some speech generation predictors support configuring the speed of the generated audio.
+Some text-to-speech functions support configuring the speed of the generated audio.
 To expose this setting, add a float parameter with a Parameter.AudioSpeed annotation:

 generate_speech.py